Emperor: England

 There was no consistent title for the king of England before 1066, and monarchs chose to style themselves as they pleased.
-Imperial titles were used inconsistently, beginning with Athelstan in 930 and ended with the Norman conquest of England.
+Imperial titles were used inconsistently, beginning with Athelstan in 930 and ended with the Norman Conquest of England.
 Empress Matilda (1102–1167) is the only English monarch commonly referred to as "emperor" or "empress", but she acquired her title through her marriage to Henry V, Holy Roman Emperor.

 During the rule of Henry VIII the Statute in Restraint of Appeals declared that 'this realm of England is an Empire...governed by one Supreme Head and King having the dignity and royal estate of the imperial Crown of the same'.
-This was in the context of the divorce of Catherine of Aragon and the English Reformation, to emphasize that England had never accepted the quasi-imperial claims of the papacy.
+This was in the context of the divorce of Catherine of Aragon and the English Reformation, to emphasise that England had never accepted the quasi-imperial claims of the papacy.
 Hence England and, by extension its modern successor state, the United Kingdom of Great Britain and Northern Ireland, is according to English law an Empire ruled by a King endowed with the imperial dignity.
 However, this has not led to the creation of the title of Emperor in England, nor in Great Britain, nor in the United Kingdom.